How to Choose the Right Sleep Tracker: A Buyer's FAQ Guide

 Our recommended configuration for best results

 I didn't include a ring in this specific roundup because the product list above focuses on what's currently easy to buy on Amazon, but here's my general take after testing rings in past reviews: rings give you cleaner sleep data because they don't track workouts the same way, so the battery and sensors focus on overnight metrics.
-Watches like the Apple Watch Series 9 or Samsung Galaxy Watch6 give you blood oxygen, ECG, and snoring detection in one device, but you pay for it in battery life and bulk.
+Watches like the Hatch Restore 3 Sunrise Alarm Clock or Samsung Galaxy Watch6 give you blood oxygen, ECG, and snoring detection in one device, but you pay for it in battery life and bulk.

 Sleep Tracker Features That Actually Matter